Is Mumbai Going to See Odd-Even Parking Soon?3 min read

-To solve the omnipresent problem of inadequate and unorganized parking across the city, Mumbai is experimenting with a novel solution in its commercial areas.
+To solve the omnipresent problem of inadequate and unorganized parking across the city, Mumbai is experimenting with odd-even parking in its commercial areas.

 Odd-even parking which has seen implementation in several developed areas such as in the U.S.; is a popular yet widely-debated measure.
 Mumbai’s traffic police are hopeful that the strategy will help to fix parking woes and to organize the flow of traffic in the city.
 It is yet to be seen how effective this will be in a large Indian metropolitan city such as Mumbai.

 Public parking spaces in densely populated Indian cities are generally a mess.
 With inadequate parking spaces, motorists end up parking illegally and haphazardly, leaving other drivers vulnerable to accidents.
 Moreover, the congestion caused by improper parking is one of the biggest reasons for traffic jams, increasing carbon emissions, air pollution, and noise pollution from the incessant honking.
 Pedestrians find their walking space occupied by improperly parked cars.